Schepp/schepp.dev/posts/00003-ad-integration-in-2020.md

 * So-called skyscraper or wallpaper ads have a tendency to make sure that they are always visible even if this means that they **cover essential site UI** like the header or menu.
 * And ads sometimes turn out to be trojan horses who's innards **try to steal sensible data** from you without you noticing.

-Oh yes, they are a kind of its own.
-But for us, there was no way around them, so we found ways to work with them and to minimize their impact.
+Oh yes, ads really are a kind of its own.
+But for us, there was no way around them, so we need to find ways to work with them and to minimize their impact.

 ## Ads & Responsiveness